 South of Andalusia is the Mediterranean Sea with the island of Gibraltar underneath.
-Andalusia itself comprises of eight regions, with the capital Seville.
-We hope this article will entice you for a holiday to Andalusia
+Andalusia itself comprises eight regions, with the capital Seville.
+We hope this article will entice you to a holiday in Andalusia

-A holiday to Andalusia is a holiday with culture.
+A holiday to Andalusia is a holiday with a culture

 The region has a long history, so many historic buildings and impressive monuments can be visited.
 Andalusia is also very versatile when it comes to nature.
 You will find plenty of beaches on the Costa del Sol.